 Inheritance tax: Tax-free threshold set to rise by €15,000

-It’s expected that the increasefor the so-called “group A” cohort, which refers to primarily to gifts and inheritances from parents to their children, will cost the exchequer about €11.2 million on a full-year basis.
+It’s expected that the increase for the so-called “group A” cohort, which refers primarily to gifts and inheritances from parents to their children, will cost the exchequer about €11.2 million on a full-year basis.

 While the latest increase in the threshold is up by 4.7 per cent on the previous level, Liam Lynch, a tax partner with KPMG, said the threshold is still quite low by international standards.